lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/gateware-full-flow.rst

 Programming artifacts
 =====================

-The BeagleV-Fire gateware builder produces two programming artifacts:
+The gateware builder for BeagleV-Fire produces two programming artifacts:

 - A bitstream containing the FPGA fabric and eNVM programming
 - A device tree overlay describing the FPGA content.